Information-Theoretic Characterization of the Generalization Error for Iterative Semi-Supervised Learning: Experiments on Benchmark Datasets

-\paragraph{Experimental settings:} For binary classification, we collect pairs of classes of images, i.e., ``automobile" and ``truck", ``horse'' and ``ship'', from the CIFAR10 \citep{krizhevsky2009learning} dataset.
+\textbf{Experimental settings:} For binary classification, we collect pairs of classes of images, i.e., ``automobile" and ``truck", ``horse'' and ``ship'', and ``cat'' and ``dog'' from the CIFAR10 \citep{krizhevsky2009learning} dataset.
 In this dataset, each class has $5000$ images for training and $1000$ images for testing.
-We use the whole set of images in the selected pair of categories and divide them into two sets, i.e., the labelled training set with $500$ images and the unlabelled training set with $9500$ images.
-We train a convolutional neural network, ResNet-10 \citep{he2016deep}, to minimize the cross-entropy loss via the self-learning strategy to perform the binary classification.
-The model is trained for $100$ epochs in the first iteration and $20$ epochs in the following iterations; we use the Adam \citep{kingma2014adam} optimizer with a learning rate of $0.001$.
-In each iteration after the initial one, we sample $2500$ unlabelled images assign them pseudo-labels.
-The complete training procedure lasts for $100$ self-training iterations.
+For each selected pair of classes, we manually divide the $10000$ training images into two sets: the labelled training set with $500$ images and the unlabelled training set with $9500$ images.
+We train a convolutional neural network, ResNet-10 \citep{he2016deep}, and use stochastic gradient descent (SGD) optimizer to minimize the cross-entropy loss.
+In PyTorch, the cross-entropy loss is defined as the negative logarithm of the output softmax probability corresponding to the true class, which is analogous to the NLL of the data under the parameters of the neural network.
+For the task with $\ell_2$-regularization, we train the neural network by setting different weight decay parameters (equivalent to $\lambda \times$ learning rate).
+In each pseudo-labelling iteration, we sample $2500$ unlabelled images.
+The complete training procedure lasts for $50$ self-training iterations.

 We further validate our theoretical contributions on a multi-class classification problem in which we train a ResNet-6 model with the cross-entropy loss to perform $10$-class handwritten digits classification on the MNIST \citep{lecun1998gradient} dataset.
 We sample $51000$ images from the training set, which contains $6000$ images for each of the ten classes.
 We divide them into two sets, i.e., a labelled training set with $1000$ images and an unlabelled set with $50000$ images.
-The optimizer and training iterations follow those in the aforementioned binary classification tasks.
+The optimizer and training iterations follow those in the aforementioned binary classification tasks without regularization.